-The lighting on the staircases has been improved and there are luminous painted strips on the stairs to help those pupils with visual challenges.
+The lighting on the staircases has been improved to help those pupils with visual challenges.
+All lighting across the academy have been enhanced with dimmable features in some classrooms.

 All stairwells have safety handrails.

 Routine checks in place to ensure that corridors / stairwells and classrooms are clear of clutter and obstacles posing a trip hazard.